SiddharthSarkar/Bug-Fixes/README.md

-# IndieMIUI-12.0.3.x
+# Bug Fixes
-Here all IndieMIUI Updates can be founded
+Here all Bug Fixes for a particular rom can be founded